psevestre/openid-fapi/cds-spec-analysis/README.md

 This section seeks to outline the impacts of implementing the CDS against existing implementations which are certified to OIDC or FAPI specifications.
 For the purposes of this section "OIDC" includes all relevent specifications in the OpenID Connect suite.

+### CDS -> FAPI Certification

+The following items, if implemented, appear likely to result in the failure of FAPI Conformance:

+* Signed ID Token's are **NOT SUPPORTED** in CDS which breaks FAPI Part 2 5.2.2 Item 8 which specifies signed only ID Token support as **MANDATORY**
+* HTTP Date Header's are **NOT REQUIRED**

 ### CDS -> OpenID Certification

 The following items, if implemented, appear likely to result in the failure of OIDC Conformance: